maxdumas/embedding-atlas/packages/backend/README.md

 # Embedding Atlas

 A Python package that provides a command line tool to visualize a dataset with embeddings.
-It also includes a Jupyter widget and a Streamlit widget.
+It also includes a Python Notebook (e.g., Jupyter) widget and a Streamlit widget.

 - Documentation: https://apple.github.io/embedding-atlas
 - GitHub: https://github.com/apple/embedding-atlas